BankTechAsia 2020 - Payments & Transaction Series

 Panel Discussion: The New Players vs Banking Industry

-As of early this year, Bank Negara Malaysia (BNM) proposed to issue up to five digital banking licenses to qualified applicants whether conventional or Islamic banking business.
-The idea of this license is to provide opportunities to businesses like e-lender and e-wallet to be able to meet the needs of underserved and unserved banking segments.
+As of January 2020, Bank Negara Malaysia (BNM) proposed to issue up to five digital banking licenses to qualified applicants whether conventional or Islamic banking business.
+The aim of these licenses are to provide opportunities to businesses like e-lenders and e-wallets to be able to meet the needs of underserved and unserved banking segments.
 This panel will discuss on, how banks should propose to work along with these license holders in understanding the technologies that are used to attract the market segment and the security concerns that the customers are not worried about.

 Panel Discussion: Smart Speakers are Blooming!
 Will Voice Payment Bloom Too?

-Voice activated device usage is increasing in the US where 1 in 10 consumers are using voice activated smart speakers such as Alexa, OK Google and Siri.
-The age group of 18 – 34 year olds are the highest consumers of smart speakers and 11% of them are using the speakers to conduct bank transactions, 12% are using to pay bills and 10% to send money to others.
+Voice-activated device usage is increasing in the US where 1 in 10 consumers are using voice-activated smart speakers such as Alexa, OK Google, and Siri.
+The age group of 18 – 34-year-olds are the highest consumers of smart speakers and 11% of them are using the speakers to conduct bank transactions, 12% are using to pay bills and 10% to send money to others.
 The percentage of interest in using voice commands is increasing, however, security is the concern.
-In this panel discussion, the panelists will address the interest of Malaysian banks to allow customers to use voice activation smart speakers to conduct banking transactions and the security concern of using this tool.
+In this panel discussion, the panelists will address the interest of Bank Negara Malaysia and Malaysian banks to allow customers to use voice activation smart speakers to conduct banking transactions and the security concern of using this tool.